French77/doc-installation-guide/docs/install.rst

 .. note::

-    If you want to manage the partitions or specify which partitions to use, select the :guilabel:`Something else` option.
+    If you want to manage the partitions or specify which partitions to use, select :guilabel:`Something else`.

     .. figure:: images/installer-partitions.png
         :width: 500px